antakasa/2020-ulkolinja-englanti/README.md

 7. In the site settings, go to Identity --> Services.
 Click "Enable Git Gateway".
 8. Go back to your Netlify homesite by clicking the brand logo on the upper left corner.
 Select your project in the list.
 On the top menu there are links such as "Overview, deploys, functions..."
 Click "Identity".
 9. Click invite users and write e-mail to users you like to be able to log-in to content system.
-10. Now go to ul-englanti-koyhyys.netlify.com/admin
+10. Now go to [your-site-name].netlify.com/admin

+In case of error, see the deploy information.
+Has the deploy failed?
+Have a look at the log.